rvetere/react-gulp/README.md

 # mojito-react
 vp24 editor with react.js

-to run the and develope the project, cd into project folder and execute
+to run and develop, cd into project folder and execute

 "gulp"

 this will startup express and watch your changes in html/js/scss files and livereload everything

+hover over to a new browser tab and enter "http:localhost:4000" and you're ready to go!

 execute